-The amount of convertible MSW listed in Table 11 includes 14% plastic.
-This level is similar to the amount used in the baseline yield number, which has a plastic content of 15% (Niziolek et al. 2015, Onel et al. 2014).
-The low plastic yield number is representative of what might be expected with very little plastic addition.
+The amount of convertible MSW listed in Table 11 includes 16% plastic.
+This level is similar to the amount used in the baseline yield number, which has a plastic content of 19% (Pressley et al. 2014).
+The yield trends from plastic levels in the feedstock are understood, but exact numbers vary in the literature (Pressley et al. 2014, Niziolek et al. 2015, Onel et al. 2014).
+Two yield values were chosen that surround the baseline yield and correspond to more and less plastic addition.
+The low plastic yield is representative of what might be expected with less plastic addition.
 It is important to note that not only will a low plastic content reduce the yield, it will also increase the sorting costs and there is a practical limit to how much plastic can be removed.
-The mid plastic yield value is the average of the baseline and low plastic yields.
-Yields above the baseline can be achieved by additional plastic addition but would need to be balanced with the environmental costs.
+The high plastic yield value is above the baseline yield and can be achieved by additional plastic addition but would need to be balanced with the environmental costs.

 The range of SAF volume numbers reported in Table 11 assume that all disposed feedstock MSW is collected, sorted and converted to SAF.
 The incoming feedstock is at an unknown moisture content and the range of SAF volume reflects the possible moisture content values.
-The two scenarios discussed in detail are for facilities located at Columbia Ridge or a location in western WA, assumed to be located south of Seattle.
+The two scenarios discussed in detail are for facilities located at Columbia Ridge or a location in Western WA, assumed to be located south of Seattle.